-Collateralized Loan Obligations: Complex Investments that Profit Off Debt
+Collateralized Loan Obligations: Complex Investments that Profit Off of Debt

 Collateralized Loan Obligations (CLOs) are investments comprised of securitized loans.
 Banks pool the loans and package them as investments, allowing investors to invest in debt from multiple loans.
 Investors may want to invest in debt as a way to diversify their portfolios.
 Usually, CLOs are comprised of senior secured loans.
 “Secured” loans have some type of collateral, which means they are more likely to be paid back even if the borrowing company goes out of business.

 CLOs are divided into tranches.
 Tranches are selections that have different credit ratings.
 If the borrower defaults on the loan, the investor suffers a loss.
 The riskier the tranche, the bigger the possible return.
 Riskier tranches also pay out to investors after lower-risk tranches.
 As in any security, investors should only take on this big-risk, big-reward proposition if they can financially withstand losing the entire investment.

 There are two main types of collateralized loan obligations: equity CLOs and debt CLOs.

 - CLOs may be sold as either debt tranches or equity tranches.
 Debt CLOs earn interest and make principal payments.

 - Equity CLO investors receive any excess cash after the debt investors receive their share.

 - Equity CLOs also offer the investor ownership of the CLO in case it sells.

 CLOs and Stockbroker Fraud